KTFish/GANs/theory/02-better-gans.md

 - Latent space - lower-dimensional representation that GANs use to generate stuff.
 - latent space distribution prior 𝑝(𝑧) - distribution for the latent space with a mean of 0 and a standard deviation of 1 in each dimension $\mathcal{N}(0, I)$.
 - Interpolation - process of smoothly transitioning between two different data points in the latent space to create intermediate samples.
+- [Quantify](https://www.oxfordlearnersdictionaries.com/definition/american_english/quantify) - to describe or express something as an amount or a number.

 <!-- # TODO: Table with metric - which is better high or low etc. -->